Graphs And Coordinates Definitions Flashcards | Channels for Pearson+

 Rectangular Coordinate System

-A two-dimensional grid formed by intersecting perpendicular number lines, used to locate points with two values.Cartesian Plane
+A two-dimensional grid formed by intersecting horizontal and vertical number lines, used to locate points with ordered pairs.Cartesian Plane

-A plane defined by a horizontal and a vertical axis intersecting at a central point, allowing for graphical representation of pairs.X-Axis
+A plane defined by perpendicular x and y axes, allowing representation of points using two numerical coordinates.X-Axis

-The horizontal reference line in a coordinate system, used to determine the first value in an ordered pair.Y-Axis
+The horizontal reference line in the coordinate system, used to determine the first value in an ordered pair.Y-Axis

-The vertical reference line in a coordinate system, used to determine the second value in an ordered pair.Origin
+The vertical reference line in the coordinate system, used to determine the second value in an ordered pair.Origin

-The intersection point of the horizontal and vertical axes, serving as the central reference with coordinates (0,0).Ordered Pair
+The intersection point of the x and y axes, serving as the reference (0, 0) for all other locations on the grid.Ordered Pair

-A set of two numbers in parentheses, indicating a specific location on a two-dimensional grid.Coordinate
+A notation (x, y) representing a specific location on the plane, with the first value for x and the second for y.Coordinate

-A numerical value representing a position along either the horizontal or vertical axis in a plane.Quadrant
+A numerical value indicating a position along either the x or y axis within the plane.Quadrant

-One of four regions created by the intersection of the axes, each labeled and used to describe point locations.Grid
+One of four regions into which the axes divide the plane, each with distinct combinations of positive and negative values.Grid

-A network of intersecting lines forming squares, used as a background for plotting points in two dimensions.Intersection
+The network of intersecting lines formed by the axes, providing a structure for plotting points.Point

-The point where the horizontal and vertical axes cross, dividing the plane into four regions.Positive Value
+A specific location on the plane identified by an ordered pair of x and y values.Positive Value

-A number greater than zero, indicating movement to the right or upward from the central reference point.Negative Value
+A number greater than zero, indicating a position to the right of the origin on the x-axis or above on the y-axis.Negative Value

-A number less than zero, indicating movement to the left or downward from the central reference point.Two-Dimensional Plane
+A number less than zero, indicating a position to the left of the origin on the x-axis or below on the y-axis.Intersection

-A flat surface defined by two axes, allowing for the representation of locations using pairs of numbers.Number Line
+The location where the x and y axes cross, establishing the origin of the coordinate system.Horizontal Number Line

-A straight line with evenly spaced values, used as a reference for measuring positions along an axis.Reference Point
+A straight line extending left and right, representing the x-axis in the coordinate system.Vertical Number Line